cover-me/qtplot/README.md

 	pyinstaller --hidden-import vispy.app.backends._pyqt4 --add-data qtplot\colormaps;qtplot\colormaps --noconsole qt_plot.py

 Replace [directory] with the path of your qtplot project folder.

+Sometimes the excutable may fail to run on a computer because of missing init.tcl and .tk files.
+Click [here](https://stackoverflow.com/questions/42180492/pyinstaller-fails-on-windows-7-cant-find-a-usable-init-tcl) for a solution (I prefer copying the missing file manually).

 ## How To